Productivity intelligence for shop floors where line operators have no desktop

 What customers ask

-The eight questions that come up most often on discovery calls with plant managers and HR heads.
+The ten questions that come up most often on discovery calls with plant managers and HR heads.
 The answers are also marked up in FAQPage schema for AI-assistant retrieval.

 Frequently asked questions